pantheon-systems/documentation/source/content/drush-import.md

    </Alert>

-- Verify that you have Drush access to your existing Drupal site.
+- Verify that you have Drush access on your existing Drupal site.

 ## Generate a Drush Archive